hpe-dev-incubator/hpe-dev-portal/content/blog/highly-available-nfs-workload-on-hpe-greenlake-for-private-cloud-enterprise-using-serviceguard-for-linux.md

 •	Folder Code

 For this, you will use the Terraform data statements.
-For example, the following statement retrieves the Cloud ID and stores it (in variable called cloud), which we can later retrieve using: data.hpegl_vmaas_cloud.cloud.id
+For example, the following statement retrieves the Cloud ID and stores it (in variable called cloud), which we can later retrieve using: data.hpegl\_vmass\_cloud.cloud.id

 ```json
 # Retrieve cloud id